-Dear Sister, I am dealing with hair loss, how can plants help me?
+Dear Healing With Plants, I am dealing with hair loss, how can plants help me?
 Sincerely,@ A Hair Loss

 Dear @ A Hair Loss,

 You are certainly not alone in your search for more and better hair.
 Hair is one of the things that makes mammals mammals.
 More than just dead cells exiting our body, hair can be intimately tied to a persons self-image and loss of hair can cause self-esteem issues possibly affecting success in life and love.
 Some people think hair loss is just a natural part of getting old.
 They think some people are simply unlucky, genetically destined to drop their locks as they age.
 Not so quick!
 Many people keep full lush heads of hair well into old age and many more people have regrown lost hair with simple natural plant medicines.
 Your question prompted me to dive into the scientific research and personal testimonials further and here I explore seven simple, affordable, natural remedies to promote healthy hair regrowth.

 1. Onion juice

 An internet search will reveal many sites and videos testifying for the power of onion juice to assist in healing hair loss.
 Onions are rich in sulfur which has a reputation as the beauty mineral for its role in healthy skin and hair production.
 Onions have long been recognized as a medicinal food.
 There is evidence of onion growing over 5,000 years ago in Chinese gardens.
 In ancient Egypt onions were so revered they were buried with Pharaohs.